-Here are 18 things you can start doing now in order to fully embrace the spring—and all the change that comes with the new season.
+Here are 18 things you can start doing now in order to be happy—and fully embrace the spring—and all the change that comes with the new season.
 These steps should help you move into a motivated, happier, mindful and more successful state of being.

 Plant a garden

 Nothing says spring quite like a budding plant, especially one that you planted.
 Local gardeners are pulling on their gloves, dusting off their tools and laying down new soil.
-And there’s no reason you can’t join in (find a patio, local green space, friend’s yard, or community garden if you don’t have the space).
+And there’s no reason you can’t join in (find a patio, local green space, friend’s yard, or community garden if you don’t have space).
 Get your hands dirty and grow your own food from scratch.
 It’s very rewarding to help something grow.

 Jump on your bike

 If the sun’s out, ditch your car or commuter bus and ride your bike to work.
-Not only will you get some fresh air and exercise, the environment will thank you for it.
+Not only will you get some fresh air and exercise, but the environment will also thank you for it.
 That’s one less car on the road.
 Plus, having a bit of fresh spring air on your cheeks will do your health and happiness wonders.

 Go for a walk in nature